WUSTL-Biol4220/home/labs/lab_10A.md

 ```

-To complete the lab, commit and push your two scripts to your GitHub repository.
+To complete the lab, commit and push your `seq.py` module script to your GitHub repository.